1 Around the edge

 When might you need to work out how far it is around a flat shape?

-You will need to know how far it is around the edge of a shape when you want to put a border around something, such as a wallpaper border around a room, or a brick wall around a patio.
+You will need to know how far it is around the edge of a shape when you want to put something around that shape, such as a curtain around a hospital bed, or a brick wall around a patio.
 You might have thought of different examples.

 The distance around any shape is called the perimeter.
 You can work out the perimeter by adding up all of the sides.
 The sides are measured in units of length or distance, such as centimetres, metres or kilometres.

-Have a look at the figure below to work out how much decorative ribbon you need to go around each shape.
+Have a look at the figure below to work out what length of fence is needed to go around each area.

 You need to measure all the sides and add them together.